ShadeLab/PAPER_Dunivin_meta_arsenic/Dunivin_notes.md

     * *considering* doing this for arsC; painful to make taxanomic table (might be another way)

   * Script also contains analysis of single copy genes in known genomes from the Tringe paper and microbeCensus

+## May 3, 2017
+* I realized the true percentages of COGs/ genome will be inflated since some genomes have >1 copy
+* Today I calculated the true percentages containing arsB/arsC
+  * arsB: 30.49%
+  * arsC: 75.00%

+* I also made a histogram of isolate genomes with arsC.
+Actually many have 2/3
+  * Perhaps this is due to the loose struct of this COG? (my hmm is more specific)